Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/HDRP-Features.md

 The [Rendering Debugger](Render-Pipeline-Debug-Window.md) has a Volume panel that you can use to visualize the Volume components that affect a specific Camera.

-For each Volume that contributes to the final interpolated value, the Volume panel shows the value of each property and whether or not it is overridden.
+For each Volume that contributes to the final interpolated value, the Volume panel shows the value of each property and whether it's overridden.
 It also calculates the Volume's influence percentage using the Volume's weight and blend distance.

 For more information, see the Volume panel section in the [Rendering Debugger](Render-Pipeline-Debug-Window.md#VolumePanel).